 Ms. Pender Greene also hosts numerous workshops on topics such as career development and transitions, professional skill building, relationship building, and developing leadership skills in both personal and professional settings.
 She is the author of Creative Mentorship and Career Building Strategies: How to Build your Virtual Personal Board of Directors.

 Ms. Pender Greene earned her Bachelor’s of Science in Pre-Social Work from New York University, and her MSW from New York University’s School of Social Work.
 In addition to her undergraduate and graduate education in social work, she has engaged in additional trainings and earned numerous certifications in a wide range of areas within social work.
 For example, she is a Certified Group Psychotherapist with the American Group Psychotherapy Association, attended the Organization Certificate Program at the William Alanson White Institute, and has taken courses in Organizational Development and Group Dynamics at the A.K.
 Rice Institute.
+Mary Pender Greene was compensated to participate in this interview.

 [OnlineMSWPrograms.com] Can you please give an overview of the corporate clients you help in your private practice?
 What kinds of challenges do they face, and how do you help them manage these challenges?